-The yellow zone indicates the cases in which mask encoding is less efficient than immediate and vice versa blue zone shows immediate encoding inefficiency.
-In case of an unbalanced distribution a combination of two instruction formats results in significant reduction in the requisite number of instructions.
-The reduction increases with the increasing unbalance.
-For example, in case of 8 gate types per 16 gates that is 0.5 gate density index, maximum reduction is achieved when the circuit fragment is composed of 7 gates of 7 different types encoded with immediate format and 9 gates of the same type encoded with the mask format.
+In the case of asymmetric distributions, a combination of two addressing modes results in a significant reduction in the requisite number of instructions.
+The reduction increases with increasing level of asymmetry.
+For example, if there are 8 gate types per 16 gates (0.5 gate density), maximum reduction is achieved when the circuit fragment is composed of 7 gates of 7 different types encoded with the immediate format and 9 gates of the same type encoded with the mask format.